aqcheng/aqcheng.github.io/_pages/mit.md

 i've done four different research projects at mit: one on investigating exoplanets around variable stars, one on tracing dark matter particles in the TNG-100 cosmological simulation, one on modeling the conversion of axion dark matter into photons in neutron star magnetospheres, and my currrent project!

-i currently work with professor Salvatore Vitale at <a href="https://ligolab.mit.edu/">MIT LIGO</a>. using gravitational wave data from the latest dataset <a href="https://zenodo.org/record/5546665">(GWTC-3)</a>, i use hierarchal bayesian inference to constrain the branching fractions of different binary black hole formation channels and other relevant unconstrained hyperparameters. i'm super excited about this!
+i currently work with professor Salvatore Vitale at <a href="https://ligolab.mit.edu/">MIT LIGO</a>. using gravitational wave data from the latest dataset <a href="https://zenodo.org/record/5546665">(GWTC-3)</a>, i use hierarchical bayesian inference to constrain the branching fractions of different binary black hole formation channels and other relevant unconstrained hyperparameters. i'm super excited about this!

 i also participate in mit's <a href="https://phys-drp.mit.edu/">physics directed reading program</a>, where each iap (january), undergrads are paired with grad students to read and learn about a topic of their choice. in 2022, i learned about the general relativistic treatment for cosmology and using perturbation theory to understand features of the cosmic microwave background. in 2023, i learned more in-depth about gravitational waves, binary black-hole inspirals, and the mathematical formalism behind general relativity.